mapbox/node-blend/README.md

 # node-blend

-This module alpha-composites images of the same size and returns the compressed image.
+This module can rencode one or more images of the same size.
+It supports alpha-compositing, color quantization, and various compression options to produce highly optimized output.

 # Usage